Washington Homes Real Estate

 ◦ Garter Snakes: Common and harmless throughout the area

-The Battle Ground Outdoor Recreation Advantage
+The La Center Outdoor Recreation Advantage

 La Center's outdoor character is defined less by destination amenities within the city itself and more by what surrounds it — the East Fork Lewis River corridor with Lewisville, Lucia Falls, and Moulton Falls parks, the Pacific Flyway wetlands within city limits, and the quiet, forested hills of northern Clark County that give the community a genuinely rural atmosphere even while sitting within commuting distance of the metro area.
 For buyers who value nature not as a programmed park experience but as an ambient, present reality of daily life, La Center's setting is exceptional.